The Pulse: Diopolis (in Fallar Ultima)

 Each time Knifestream passes on a crucial piece of information to his fellow Demon Priests, his red eyes burnish a shade darker.
 The other Priests nod their ebony hoods in agreement, and assure him that one day he will benefit ten-fold from all his hard work.

 It should be noted that Knifestream hoards every tenth bit of valuable information.
-He hoards the most crucial pieces — the cipher pieces that connivers like Gascitar and Kaldriscat will need to decipher all the other pieces.
+He hoards the most crucial pieces — the cipher discs that connivers like Gascitar and Kaldriscat will need in order to decipher all the other pieces.
 Knifestream is just making sure that when the time comes, he’ll be holding all the chips.

-It should also be noted that Gascitar and Kaldriscat know the pieces of information that Knifestream believes he’s hiding from them.
-He was always a crude bumbler, that Knifestream! they nod to eachother, making sure that no one sees their exoskeletons shift with laughter beneath their black cloaks.
-The same devices they use to mine the voids are stitched into the rim of Knifestream’s hood.
-(Knifestream suffered from a rare form of dermititis — which Gascitar found in the trenches of Rabixia Fallix.The only fabric that gave his skin any relief was gifted to him with great ceremony by Kaldriscat.)
+It should also be noted that Gascitar and Kaldriscat know about the discs that Knifestream believes he’s hiding from them.
+He was always a crude bumbler, that Knifestream! they nod to eachother, making sure that no one sees their shoulders shift with laughter beneath their black cloaks.
+The same tiny slivers they use to mine the voids are embedded into the fabric of Knifestream’s hood.
+(Knifestream suffered from a rare form of ear dermititis — which Gascitar found in the trenches of Rabixia Fallix.The only hood fabric that gave his ears any relief was gifted to him with great ceremony by Kaldriscat.)

 They must really think I’m an idiot, Knifestream thought to himself.
 ‘Darkest of dark matter,’ my third crawler!
 Knifestream had made a deal with the sworn enemy of all Fallarians: the Vicinese.
 In exchange for several useless species of angströminic ants, he received information about how to reflect data from just beyond the edges of the darkest of dark matter.
-All I need to do is scratch my forehead every week or two and the two idiots think they’ve outsmarted me!
+All I need to do is scratch one of my four ears every week or two and the idiots think they’ve outmaneuvered me!

 It should be noted further that Gascitar and Kaldriscat…